skrotz/Enphase-Envoy-mqtt-json/README.md

 [armv7-shield]: https://img.shields.io/badge/armv7-yes-green.svg
 [i386-shield]: https://img.shields.io/badge/i386-yes-green.svg

-2) After adding the Repository, you'll see a new section titled "vk2him's Enphase add-on repository"
+2) After adding the Repository, you'll see a new section titled "skrotz's Enphase add-on repository"
 3) Click to install "Stream mqtt from Enphase Envoy"
 4) After it's installed, click on "Configuration" and enter required settings __Note:__ "MQTT_HOST" will be the IP address for your mqtt broker, so this will probably be the IP address of your Home Assistant
 5) Optionally slide switch to enable Watchdog and/or Auto update